Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 THS Command Center Vision Statement (Draft)

-The THS Command Center is an open-source, modular workshop assistant designed to help makers build, monitor, organize, and automate their workshop.
-It combines reliable local control, expandable hardware, and optional AI assistance into a platform that is easy to build, easy to maintain, and designed to evolve for years without redesigning the core system.
+The THS Command Center is an open-source, modular workshop operating platform designed to adapt to the unique needs of every maker.
+Whether your passion is 3D printing, electronics, woodworking, laser engraving, painting, leathercraft, RC vehicles, or something entirely different, the Command Center provides a central place to monitor, organize, automate, and enhance your creative workspace.
 ---

 # 1. Project Vision